gizemozd/sp4e-assignments/README.md

 - plotting.py contains plotting routines
 - GMRES.py contains the GMRES method implementation

-exercise1.py and exercise2.py are the main files for the exercises.
+Exercise1.py and exercise2.py are the main files for the exercises.
 All the arguments have to be manually set from inside these two files.

+### Running the program
+Exercise 1: Runs the given optimization problem with three different methods: lgmres, BFGS, and Nelder-Mead.
+Please change the metrices A, b, and initial condition x0 to run the optimization for other matrices.
+Exercise 2: Runs the chosen optimizer with the given A matrix and vector.
+Example usage:
+>>> python exercise2.py --matrixdata_A  8 1 1 3 --nrows_A 2 --vectordata_b 2 4 --minimizer custom_gmres

+To plot the results, simply append `--plot` to the command.
+To save the results, append --export_path and specify the path where the figures will be saved.

+To reproduce the figures, run the following commands:
+>>> python exercise2.py --matrixdata_A  8 1 1 3 --nrows_A 2 --vectordata_b 2 4 --minimizer BFGS  --plot --export_path figures/BFGS.png
+>>> python exercise2.py --matrixdata_A  8 1 1 3 --nrows_A 2 --vectordata_b 2 4 --minimizer lgmres  --plot --export_path figures/lgmres.png
+>>> python exercise2.py --matrixdata_A  8 1 1 3 --nrows_A 2 --vectordata_b 2 4 --minimizer custom_gmres  --plot --export_path figures/custom_gmres.png

 ## Authors
-Gizem Özdil, Özge Orhan
+Pembe Gizem Özdil, Zeynep Özge Orhan